LarsInteractive/MoonAndSun-Watchmaker/README.md

 Watch for Watchmaker

-Info: font folder remove due copyright concerns
-Info: Keep in mind that the script.lua in the folder scripts should be script.txt
+Info: font folder remove due copyright concerns Info:Keep in mind that the script.lua in the folder scripts should be script.txt